ptek/clay/README.md

 ## Getting started

-1. Start off by installing the [gem](https://rubygems.org/gems/clay) gem install clay
+* Start by installing the [gem](https://rubygems.org/gems/clay)
+        gem install clay
-2. Init your project using clay clay init <project name>
+* Init your project using clay clay init <project name>
-3. Create layouts/default.html in the project directory with the following content:
+* Create layouts/default.html in the project directory with the following content:
         <html>
           <title>{{title}}</title>
           <body>{{{content}}}</body>
         </html>
-4. Create pages/index.html in the project directory
+* Create pages/index.html in the project directory
         ---
         title: Home
         ---
         <h1>Hello from clay</h1>
-5. run
+* run
         clay form && clay run
+* Preview Your site on http://localhost:9292 or publish it via FTP.
+  When publishing, You should take only the files in the build folder

 ## Howto